-Albania inviting bids for partnership in future energy exchange7.
-March 2020. / SEE Energy News
+Albania inviting bids for partnership in future energy exchange, SEE Energy News

 The statement from the Albanian Ministry of Energy and Infrastructure said that the operator of the energy exchange will be established by Albanian state-owned power transmission system operator OST and will function as a joint stock company.
 The Ministry is inviting bids to local and foreign investors interested in acquiring stake in the operator of the future national energy exchange.

 The deadline for the submission of bids is 27 April.

 The state will hold 35 % of the shares of the operator through OST.
 Transmission operators from other countries may own up to 20.5 %, experienced international energy exchange operators may have stakes of up to 24.5 %, while electricity market participants and financial institutions may hold up to 10 % each.

 Last year, the Government approved the establishment of a national electricity exchange in accordance with European directives as a step forward in the reforms of the energy sector.
 Minister of Energy Belinda Balluku said that the establishment of a national electricity exchange will spur further liberalization and deregulation of the electricity market in Albania.
 The decision was made with the help of the International Finance Corporation (IFC) and the Energy Community (EnC) Secretariat.
 The future exchange will feature day-ahead and intraday trading platforms.
 She also said that the exchange will operate in the regional market and invited the operators of electricity transmission system of neighboring countries, with whom Albania has a Memorandum of Understanding, to participate in the exchange as shareholders.
 The opening of the future exchange to all market operators will guarantee fast and flexible market operation in order to increase the security of Albanian electricity supply and financial transparency as well as deliver on commitments towards the Energy Community.